The Family (Brockhampton album)

-The Family is the seventh studio album by American boy band Brockhampton.
+The Family is the seventh studio album by American hip hop boy band Brockhampton.
 It was released on November 17, 2022, through RCA and Question Everything.
 The release of a final album during 2022 was announced during the band's performance at the 2022 Coachella festival.
-The Family was thought to be this final studio album, and was advertised as such, until the announcement of TM in a promo image that was released alongside The Family.
+The Family was thought to be Brockhampton's final studio album, and was advertised as such, until the announcement of a subsequent album, TM, in a promo image released alongside The Family.

+Although credited to the thirteen-man group as a whole, only three members of Brockhampton contributed to the project: Kevin Abstract is the lead performer across the whole album, Bearface serves as an executive producer and additional vocalist, and Romil Hemnani co-wrote several tracks.
+The album was primarily produced by Bearface along with external collaborators Boylife and Nick Velez, with the former credited as an executive producer.
+The Family is the first Brockhampton album not executive produced by Abstract, and the only Brockhampton album to be executive-produced by a non-member.

 Background

 In January 2022, Brockhampton announced their disbandment via social media, which was to follow their scheduled performances at O2 Academy Brixton and Coachella.
 During their performance at Coachella on April 16, 2022, they announced a then unnamed final album, to be released in the same year.
 Two days later, the video projected during the performance would be released to their YouTube page, titled "Message from Brockhampton".

 Promotion

 In October 2022, Brockhampton created a private Instagram user named @imissthebandalready.
 An image of the unfollowed state of this page would be reposted on the band's official Instagram page's story in the latter half of October.

 On October 27, 2022, Brockhampton posted a one-minute video titled "I Miss the Band Already" to their YouTube and Instagram pages, teasing a final album announcement.
 In the comments of the Instagram video, Kevin Abstract stated that there would be a follow-up in "one hour..."
 As such, an hour later, an album teaser for The Family was released to their YouTube and Instagram pages, announcing a release date of November 17, 2022, and the album cover was posted to their various social media accounts.

 On November 4, 2022, "Big Pussy" was released as the first single from The Family.
 On November 11, "The Ending" was released as the second single from the album.

 On November 16, 2022, Brockhampton posted a final teaser for the album titled "It All Comes Out In The Wash" to their YouTube and Instagram pages.
-One day later, on November 17 2022, the album released alongside a music video for the final single RZA.
+One day later, on November 17, 2022, the album released alongside a music video for "RZA."